The Best Places to Eat in the Pioneer Valley of Mass

 This is a friendly, local place with yummy food and an inviting atmosphere.
 On a nice warm day sit inside or out, and grab yourself a cup of coffee, a signature sandwich, or a freshly baked pastry.

-La Veracruzana serves up latin food in the centers of Amherst and Northampton, depending on your location.
+La Veracruzana serves up Mexican food in the centers of Amherst and Northampton, depending on your location.
 They have delicious, unique options on the menu, as well as on tap and bottled beer.

 Though I have only been to the one in Amherst, my trips have never disappointed.
-Even though the service takes a little time, if you are in a rush this is not the place for you, their home cooked style food is worth the wait.
-I love the enchiladas stuffed with fresh spinach, add your favorite type of salsa and you have a the perfect meal.
+Even though the service takes a little time, if you are in a rush this is not the place for you, their home-cooked style food is worth the wait.
+I love the enchiladas stuffed with fresh spinach, add your favorite type of salsa and you have a perfect meal.

 Local Burger’s menu ranges from specialty burgers topped with pineapples, bacon, or even stuffed with cheese, to vegetarian options such as their Northampton burger which is a homemade veggie burger or their Amherst burger, a grilled portobello mushroom burger.
 And to satisfy your sweet tooth, you can order a refreshing milkshake.
 Stop in for burgers, shakes, and even fried pickles!